cksapp/Datto-PowerShellWrapper/docs/site/SaaS/Set-DattoBulkSeatChange.md

 Defines the external Subscription ID used to set SaaS bulk seat changes

-The externalSubscriptionId can be found by referencing the data returned from Get-DattoApplication
+The externalSubscriptionId can be found by referencing the data returned from Get-DattoDomain

 Example:
     'Classic:Office365:654321'